 Your ultimate success may or may not financial.
 That is irrelevant for now.
 The success you are seeking here is traffic: the number of visitors that read your blog.
-Use Google Analytics on your blog, or at least an analytical plugin such as StatPress or Jetpack.
+Use Google Analytics on your blog, or at least an analytical plugin such as Jetpack.

 It is very important to understand the sources of your traffic.
 This gives you the chance to leverage the most common sources, and to take steps to up your promotion to those that have failed to provide visitors.
 While leveraging high traffic sources is essential, it is equally essential to understand where you are failing and to take steps to remedy that.

 By registering with Google+ you will be able to include your Google+ profile in your author links.
 Many blogs allow you to link your user name when you make a comment.
 Most forums will allow you the same.
 When you link back to your Google+ profile, not only do people learn a lot about you, but Google will likely give you ranking points – Google looks after its own!